arminc/grocery/README.md

 To be able to build the full Grocery application [Docker](https://www.docker.io) is required.

 #### v1.5
-Rename the integration-test in to performance test
+Rename the integration-test in to performance test.

 #### v1.4
 Introducing the backend-app module where the following modules live in: